Nigel Clough: Burton Albion

 In October 1998, he moved into management when he accepted the role of player-manager at Burton Albion in the Southern Football League Premier Division.

-Having passed his 32nd birthday, Clough was still registered as a player which possibly explained his apparent lack of ambition to move into League management (his father bitterly lamented the premature curtailment of his own playing career).
+Now aged 32, Clough was still registered as a player, which possibly explained his apparent lack of ambition to move into League management (his father bitterly lamented the premature curtailment of his own playing career).
 However, Clough had not played regularly for Burton since the early stages of the 2005–06 season, though he did play in the team's 6–3 win over Sutton Coldfield Town in the Birmingham Senior Cup on 27 October 2008.
 His final senior appearance for Burton came in the league against Droylsden on 12 February 2008, his only appearance of the season.

 In January 2006, Burton, then in the Conference, held Manchester United to a 0–0 draw in the third round of the FA Cup.
 The United team featured Ole Gunnar Solskjær and Louis Saha, with Cristiano Ronaldo and Wayne Rooney introduced as second-half substitutes.
 Burton midfielder Chris Hall said: "After the match, the press were buzzing... but we had a local cup game, against Stourbridge, I think, and the gaffer only wanted to focus on that....
 With his playing career, he was used to the publicity...
 It was brilliant and it was quite a breath of fresh air, but at the same time, the gaffer kept us grounded".
 In the replay at Old Trafford, Burton were beaten 5–0, but earned a reported £600,000 in the process.

 Clough won the Conference Premier Manager of the Month for December 2008, after completing 11 straight wins in the division and guiding Burton to 13 points clear at the top of the table.